Future of UO Data Storage:

 More recently, cloud vendors have been broadly backing away from their previously unlimited storage offerings — or increasing costs dramatically enough to force universities into limited storage.
 That's what happened between the UO and Dropbox in March 2024 (see below for details).
 This trend is actually hitting us later than many other universities.

-As Information Services assesses the university's needs and options for data storage — including the future of our Dropbox service, and the possibility of adding or expanding other services — we will use this webpage to share updates with the UO community, as noted below.
+As Information Services assesses the university's needs and options for data storage, we will use this webpage to share updates with the UO community.

 Timeline 2024-2025